 As part of our commitment to creating memories that will be treasured long into the future, we focus on creating candid connections between people and emotional images that will always remind people how it felt to get married, not just be a beautiful record of how it looked.

-We shoot in pairs because the small moments matter as much as the big ones.
+Together, we are one of the most experienced wedding photography teams in New Zealand and work together always so that we document your day in a seamless way that gives creative value to the small moments as much as the big ones.
 We believe who we are matters as much as what we do; we will laugh with you and keep it real, always.

 Eva Bradley - weddings, families & COMMERCIAL.

 What matters most to me is living a purposeful life.
 I want to look back when I'm 80 and feel like I made a difference, even a small one.
 It's why I love being a mum, and it's also why I feel so incredibly grateful to be a wedding photographer.
 I've been doing it for 13 years now after ditching a seemingly glam life as a TV reporter for One News.
-Telling stories was always something I loved to do, but it wasn't until my late 20s I realised I needed a camera to do this passion justice, not a pen.
-Now, after about 600 weddings (mostly in Hawke's Bay), I still get excited every time I pack my kit up and head out.
+Telling stories was always something I loved to do, but I soon realised I needed a camera to do this passion justice, not a mic.
+Now, after about 650 weddings (mostly in Hawke's Bay), I still get excited every time I pack my kit up and head out.
 Even though the event or venue is quite often the same, the people at the centre of it and the stories that have brought them together never are.
 Watching their joy and being responsible for documenting it makes me happy, and it's a buzz that continues as wedding photography and my skill and approach to it evolves over the years.